 The financial statements of the Bond Fund are intended to present the financial position and changes in financial position of only that portion of the governmental fund type of the State of Hawaii (State) and DBEDT that are attributable to the transactions of the Bond Fund.
-They do not purport to, and do not, present fairly the respective financial position of the State or DBEDT as of June 30, 2023, or the respective changes in financial position for the fiscal year then ended, in accordance with accounting principles generally accepted in the United States of America.
-The State Comptroller maintains the central accounts for all State funds and publishes comprehensive financial statements for the State annually, which include the Bond Fund's financial activities.
+They do not purport to, and do not, present fairly the respective financial position of the State or DBEDT as of June 30, 2025, or the respective changes in their financial position for the fiscal year then ended, in accordance with accounting principles generally accepted in the United States of America.
+The State Comptroller maintains the central accounts for all State funds and publishes an annual comprehensive financial report for the State annually, which include the Bond Fund's financial activities.